We have 16 separate intelligence agencies. No wonder people aren't connecting the dots.

 Os autores lembram, bem a propósito, as reformas históricas que foi necessário pôr em prática na indústria automóvel norte-americana para fazer face ao pragmatismo e inteligência competitiva da japonesa Toyota, para demonstrar que, embora dificil, é possivel reformar intituições complexas:

+Real reform of complex institutions is always hard, but it is possible.
+Consider a storied, historic, indeed iconic American institution that had developed an internal structure so convoluted that information did not flow through it—fiefdoms abounded, and duplication and delays were the rule.
+After many failed efforts at reform, only the threat and actuality of bankruptcy forced this institution to slim down, streamline and focus.
 We are referring, of course, to the U.S. auto industry.
 The domestic automakers' organizational structures were notoriously complex and top-heavy.
 While Toyota had been selling the same car worldwide, Ford had insisted that American consumers would not buy the cars successfully produced by Ford for sale in Europe.
 As a result, every stage of production from R&D to actual manufacturing was duplicated in the two markets".

 Este problema de duplicação criava também problemas de liderança, já que, à semelhança sucede hoje com as agências de intelligence norte-americanas, na GM de então era dificil saber quem mandava, o que criava até situações ridiculas.
 Os revendedores na quente Florida, por exemplo, não sabiam como alertar a GM para a necessidade de parar de fazer publicidade aos seus SUV's com o destaque na capacidade destas viaturas para andar na neve...